Monday, February 19, 2018

 We do now.

 Okay, why wasn't I going to write this?
 We are in the age of opinion news.
-We are in the age of round table/shouting talking heads.
 I wasn't taught that back in the day.
 I was taught to keep your cards close to the vest and to keep your opinions to yourself.

 Sounds quaint, doesn't it?